sled-group/Transparent-Coherent-PMD/README.md

 # Coherent Reasoning for Procedural Mistake Detection

-This is the code and data release for the paper "[Coherent Reasoning for Procedural Mistake Detection](https://arxiv.org/abs/2412.11927)," originally code-named `TRAVEl` (Tiered Reasoning for Action-Video Equivalence) during development.
+This is the code and data release for the paper "[Explainable Procedural Mistake Detection](https://arxiv.org/abs/2412.11927)," originally code-named `TRAVEl` (Tiered Reasoning for Action-Video Equivalence) during development.

 ## Setup